Mathnerd314/stroscot/docs/Architecture/PhasePlan.md

 - **General parsers** (Earley, GLR) can handle arbitrary BNF grammars but require on-the-fly disambiguation to avoid exponential parse forest growth
 - **Language model preprocessing** could standardize input, though this remains exploratory

-The key challenge is managing **F-expressions (fexprs)**, which receive unevaluated operands, acting as first-class special forms.
+The key challenge is managing ****, which receive unevaluated operands, acting as first-class special forms.
 Unlike traditional macros that expand at compile-time, fexprs operate at runtime, requiring the AST to persist throughout compilation.
 This architectural choice has profound implications:

 - Name resolution must be delayed until macro evaluation completes
 - The AST incrementally converts to IR only when determining whether an operator is applicative (function) or operative (fexpr/macro)